 Thieves had stolen the two masterpieces in a daring burglary in December of 2002, when they broke into the Vincent van Gogh Museum in Amsterdam.
 A Dutch court convicted two men, Octave D. and Henk B., of the crime and sentenced them to over 3 years in prison and a fine of €350,000 euro to the Dutch government, which officially owned the paintings.

-Both men adamantly denied having anything to do with the crime and claimed to have been set up.
+At first, both men adamantly denied having anything to do with the crime and claimed to have been set up.
 A baseball cap and woolen hat containing DNA of the two men was found left behind at the museum after the burglary.
 Their lawyers claim that the true perpetrators planted these to throw investigators off their trail.

 The next fourteen years, there was no sign of the two paintings.
 Until police busted Imperiale’s trafficking organization and managed to flip Mario Cerrone, one of his close associates, who told them about the hidden treasure and various other Camorra Mafia secrets.